glazzarelli/PSD-Project/README.md

 * member C (Firstname, Lastname, Person Code)

 ## Choreographed process
-(this is a sample text.
-Revise according to your process) This is an elicopter view of the process managed by the house renovation company:
-* Starts with the request of the house holder and involves plumbers, electricians, constructors
-* Ends because the request is not feasible or the house is renovated
-* ...
+Short description of the choreographed process

 place here an image of the BPMN Choreography diagram

+## Collaboration Diagram

+place here an image of the BPMN Collaboration diagram, where the only white box is for the Babies360, the others will be black-boxes

+## Petri Net

+place here the image of the PetriNet corresponding to the Baby360 executable model

 # Third party services
-* plumber
+* baby sitters
-* electrician
+* party organizer
-* constructor
+* pedagogical consultant
-* ...
+* ... (add if you need more)

-## Collaboration Diagram

-place here an image of the BPMN Collaboration diagram, where the only white box is for the House Renovation Co, the others will be black-boxes

 ## Executable process

-place here an image of the BPMN diagram corresponding to the executable model of the House Renovation Co process
+place here an image of the BPMN diagram corresponding to the executable model of the Baby360 process

-## Petri Net

-place here the image of the PetriNet corresponding to the House Renovation Co executable model